sporto/elm-tutorial/add_and_delete/delete_a_player.md

 ```
 ---

-We have new actions, the `delete` effect and a delete button.
+We have new actions and a delete button.
 In the next section we will add the code for responding to the actions.